neko-gg/LibDumper/README.md

 # LibDumper
 This Project Is Using For Make You Easy Dump Lib From The Memory

-# Changelog 3.2 :
+# Changelog 3.3 :
-- support root devices
+- auto fix ELF file
+- removing libUE4.so option
+- fixing some bugs

 # Features
 - support for dumping global-metadata.dat from memory